 We generally do not approve unsolicited applications from suppliers who are not yet Certified nor have independent proof that they are in the process of becoming Certified.
 However, we may introduce such suppliers to the Travelife system so that they can initiate their Travelife sustainability process and re-apply to use our platform as Operator upon reaching Travelife Partner status.

-To offer an inclusive sustainability solution that enables access for small local operators and operators based in countries without locally implemented sustainability standards, we partner with Travelife for Tour Operators & Travel Agencies.
-Travelife is a GSTC accredited certification body for tour operators and offers a comprehensive online sustainability audit and training system.
+To offer an inclusive sustainability solution that enables access for small local suppliers and operators based in countries without locally implemented sustainability standards, we partner with Travelife for Tour Operators & Travel Agencies.
+Travelife is a GSTC recognized certification body for tour operators and offers a comprehensive online sustainability audit and training system.

-Through our collaboration with Travelife, Fair Voyage is able to offer curated suppliers access to the Travelife system free of charge, so that tour operators can easily prepare for the first level in their sustainability audit.
-Once approved to use the Fair Voyage platform, all suppliers must – as minimum requirement – follow our Sustainability Verification Process.
+Through our collaboration with Travelife, Fair Voyage is able to offer curated suppliers access to the Travelife system free of charge, so that our partners can easily prepare for the first level in their sustainability audit.
+Once approved as Fair Voyage Partner, all suppliers must – as minimum requirement – follow our Sustainability Verification Process.

 Travelife is a Global Sustainable Tourism Council (GSTC) accredited certification body for Tour Operators and offers a comprehensive online sustainability audit and training system developed specifically for tour operators and travel agencies.